Welcome to year 3 – Spring Term 2018

 Teaching Assistant: Mrs Gallagher

-Class book Autumn term 2017 – The Iron Man by Ted Hughes
+Class book Spring term 2018 – The Iron Man by Ted Hughes

 “The Iron Man came to the top of the cliff.
 How far he had walked?
 Nobody knows.
 Where he had come from?
 Nobody knows.
 How was he made?
 Nobody knows.”